 Keep in mind that photo booth business startup costs are relatively low at around $5K or less.
 How can you fund your business

 Could you save up?
-Maybe open a business credit card?
+Maybe open a truth about business cards?
 Would family and friends be willing to invest or loan you what’s needed?
 If so, consider if those relationships could withstand the stress and pressure of you not being able to pay them back as quickly as you’d like.

 There are also forms of government assistance for small business owners and loan programs from the SBA that go through banks.
 Maybe a small personal loan from your bank could make sense.
 Whatever route you go, give due consideration to how you’ll pay back any borrowed money and what may happen if your payback plan doesn’t work.